EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/imUtil.filter.md

 ### imUtil.filter.imlaplacian

 Laplacian filter for a 2-D matrix Package: imUtil.filter Description: Calculate the laplacian of a 2-D image using a convolution kernel.
+This function is considerably faster than del2.m